jmhobbs/dotfiles/README.md

 Download and install all the software I use regularly.

-## macOs
+## os

-Configure macOS preferences and restart all required services.
+Configure OS preferences and restart all required services.

 ## trust